Bert-Proesmans/bert-proesmans.github.io/content/2021-03-13-Updated the about page.md

 I'm for sure not a student anymore, hehe.

 At this point in time I updated the [about-page](@/pages/about.md), website title, configuration and yeeted the Jeckyll static site framework.
 Basically, I made a new site...
-At some point in the future, I'd like to do an iteration on the olde site design to bring it back.
+At some point in the future, I'd like to do an iteration on the old site design to bring it back in a modern jacket.
 Keep an eye out for that update!